As published in Employee Business News, July 16, 2019

 Finally, if wage advances are not deducted from payroll but rather collected by a third party, the employee pay stub may not match the employee payroll deposit, which can cause compliance issues and confusion.
 The third party must also act as the payor of wages on payday.
 Accuracy of employee pay statements, paystub reconciliation, and maintaining the direct link between the employer and employee are all important factors in early wage access program design.

 Early wage access should provide meaningful liquidity to help employees solve real emergency fund needs, like an unexpected medical bill or car repair.
 Programs designed for only a portion of a single day of pay, or on average $29 per transaction, are not providing amounts sufficient to address most emergency needs but rather are simply funding short-term discretionary spending.

 Policies and fees

-Tailoring policies for the frequency, percentage of net wage accruals and minimum or maximum amounts ensures responsible access.
+Tailoring policies for the frequency, percentage of net wage accruals, and minimum or maximum amounts ensure responsible access.
 Employers should avoid program design components such as short decision windows, which create impulsive action by employees and are counterproductive to financial wellness goals.

 Pay card only payouts

 Employers cannot mandate that employees deposit their entire paycheck on a pay card, so they should avoid programs utilizing a pay card-only payout approach.
 The card should be used for instant access to wages only.
 State wage laws and regulations vary on the use of pay cards, so employers should be certain their providers are compliant in all relevant states.